patrickt2017/patrickt2017.github.io/_posts/2025-10-23-Evading-Signature-Macro.md

 *P = Plaintext
 ```

-By combining XOR and Caesar Cipher, I was able to evade detection on a testing EDR.
+By combining XOR and Caesar Cipher, I was able to evade detection.
 While I won't share the exact implementation, I recommend experimenting with other encoding techniques, such as **rot13** or **base64**, to further obfuscate the shellcode.

+> **Note:** Encoding is not foolproof.
+It is essential to test your payloads against the target EDR to ensure they remain undetected.

+---

 ## 2. WinAPI Declaration with Alias